Handprint Doily Fine Motor Craft

-A handprint doily craft is a fun activity for toddlers and preschoolers.
-Kids can create these special handprint gifts for family and friends.
-This simple painting activity has beautiful results that kids - and grownups - will love.
+A handprint craft is a fun Mother's Day activity for toddlers and preschoolers.
+This simple painting activity has beautiful results that kids, and grownups, will love.

 This post contains affiliate links.
 Privacy and Disclosure

 Handprint crafts support hands-on fun and learning as kids explore and create.

 Kids can make handprints in many different ways with fun crafts and activities.
 Tracing hands, finger painting, and pressing hands in play dough, all provide excellent opportunities to engage fine motor and creative skills, while strengthening fingers and hands.